 I imagine this day is difficult for many people for lots of different reasons.
 Perhaps they want to be mothers themselves and are not, or their relationship with their mother was full of conflict, distant or even abusive.
 Maybe the relationship was an incredibly close one, and the loss of it is unbearable.
 How do you navigate Mother’s Day – a day that highlights her absence?

 Here are some suggestions to help you get through this day in a healthy and meaningful way:

 - Think of other women in your life who have nurtured you in important ways – a teacher, mentor, aunt, friend.
 Reach out to them and thank them for being there for you.

 - Engage in an activity that connects you with your mother in a positive way.
 Was your mother a good cook?
 Make a favorite dish.
 Did she love to garden?
 Buy yourself or someone else some flowers.
 Did she have a charity or cause she supported?
 Volunteer or make a donation in her memory.

-- Give yourself permission to avoid triggers – stay home from church (where mothers will be recognized), steer clear of greeting card sections, etc.
+- Give yourself permission to avoid triggers – such as staying home from church (where mothers will be recognized) or steering clear of greeting card sections.

 - Do something fun!
 See a movie, take a walk, treat yourself to a massage, read a book.